Jo-nathanWright/student-workbook/src/reflections/wk9/quiz9.md

 **1.** What is Inheritance?
 <!-- enter you answer in the space below -->
 ```
+A Mechanism of basing an object or class upon another object or class
 ```
 **2.** What is the `Singleton` design pattern?
 <!-- enter you answer in the space below -->